mltooling/project-template/CONTRIBUTING.md

 #### Code formatting

 We use [prettier](https://prettier.io) for code formatting.
-The following command run `prettier` on a JavaScript file:
+The following command runs `prettier` on a JavaScript file:

 ```bash
 ./node_modules/.bin/prettier --config .prettierrc --write path/to/file